ana-tam/conservation-graphs/README.md

 --- | ---
 Datasets | The final prepared versions of the datasets used to create the graph models.
 Data Preparation | The scripts to pre-process and wrangle the datasets (including NLP, html scraping, and API requests).
-Phase 1 | Initial build (ETL) scripts, validation queries (Cypher), and graph algorithm scripts Phase 2 | Graph theoretic investigations of existing cultural heritage knowledge graphs Phase 3 | Revised build (ETL) scripts, graph algorithms scripts, and validation queries (Cypher) and SHACL Misc | Script snippets or derivations of those used in the main research that may be of interest to the community.
+Phase 1 | Initial build (ETL) scripts, validation queries (Cypher), graph algorithm scripts (Cypher), and related results Phase 2 | Graph theoretic investigations of existing cultural heritage knowledge graphs and the results Phase 3 | Revised build (ETL) scripts, graph algorithms scripts (Cypher), validation queries (Cypher), SHACL, and related results
+Misc | Script snippets or derivations of those used in the main research that may be of interest to the community.